Northern Pike Tackle Tips

 Fishing Rods:

-We advise fishermen to bring along the rod and reels they feel comfortable with using.
+We advise fishermen to bring along the rod and reels they feel comfortable using.
 Casting & spinning are the most popular and top rated, but we can see here that fly fishing for Northern Pike is also an effective way to catch a trophy!

-Pike caught on a fly rod in Big Rock Bay on Trout Lake,
+Pike caught on a fly rod in Big Rock Bay on Trout Lake, near Ear Falls, Ontario, Canada.

 Reels: